drotek/Doc-RTK/base/configure.md

-_Note : After any modification made in the Configuration panel, always remeber to hit the _Send_ button at the bottom of the configuration view panel, or your modifications won't be stored!_
+_Note : After any modification made in the Configuration panel, always remember to hit the Send button at the bottom of the configuration view panel, or your modifications won't be stored!_